venelinpetrov/react-kotlin-fullstack-case-study/backend/README.md

 # Spring Boot / Kotlin Todo app API

-This document explains in details how the Todo app API was made
+This document explains in detail how the Todo app API was made

 ## Spring Boot